 Zymergen, Inc. (ZY) Alert: Did You Lose Money on Your Investment?
 Contact Johnson Fistel Regarding Investigation

 SAN DIEGO, Aug.
-03, 2021 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating potential violations of the federal securities laws by Zymergen, Inc. ( ZY).
+4, 2021 /PRNewswire/ -- Shareholder rights law firm Johnson Fistel, LLP is investigating potential violations of the federal securities laws by Zymergen, Inc. (NASDAQ: ZY).

 On or about April 22, 2021, Zymergen sold about 16.3 million shares of stock in its initial public stock offering (the "IPO") at $31 a share, raising nearly $505 million in new capital.